openshift-labs/learn-katacoda/intro-openshift/deploying-images/06-importing-application-images.md

       4 minutes ago
 ```

-In the details of the image stream which was created, you will see that the label ``app=blog-django-py`` was applied, identify the image as relating to this one deployment.
+In the details of the image stream which was created, you will see that the label ``app=blog-django-py`` was applied, identifying the image as relating to this one deployment.
 Consequently, when the application was deleted by using a label selector with the same value, the image stream would also be deleted.

 When you are deploying only a single instance of the application from the image, this is reasonable, but if you need to deploy multiple instances of an application from the same image, with different names, you should import the image as a separate step before attempting to deploy the image.